romans-weapon/spear-framework/README.md

 only showing top 10 rows

 ````
-Other connectors with NO-SQL destination are avaialble [here](https://romans-weapon.github.io/spear-framework/).
+Other connectors with NO-SQL as destination are avaialble [here](https://romans-weapon.github.io/spear-framework/#target-nosql).

 ## Other Functionalities of Spear
 This section describes other functionalities which you can use with spear